villekf/OMEGA-doc/docs/source/usage.rst

 A more "generic" PET example, using Siemens Inveon PET data, is available in ``PET_main_genericExample.m`` and ``PET_main_genericExample.py``.
 These showcase the generic use case for a cylindrical PET system.

 For list-mode data, there is ``Inveon_PET_main_listmode_example``.
 Note that for list-mode data, there are no restrictions on the geometry of the scanner.
+The listmode example contains two different ways for the listmode reconstruction.
+One uses the coordinates of each detector for each measurement and second uses an index-based reconstruction, where the transaxial and axial indices of each event are stored.
+These indices then correspond to coordinates.

 In case you want to reconstruct PET data from a non-cylindrical scanner, this is also possible.
 For that you'll need to manually either input the detector coordinates and the measurement data or transaxial and axial indices for each measurement that point to the coordinates, the measurement data as well as the transaxial and axial coordinates corresponding to each index.
-An example of such a case is shown in ``custom_detector_coordinates_example``.
+An example of coordinate-based case is shown in ``custom_detector_coordinates_example``.
 For coordinate based reconstruction, in general, you'll need 6 coordinates for one measurement, with the first three being the x/y/z-coordinates of the first detector, and the next three the x/y/z-coordinates of the second detector.
-In Python, the data has to be Fortran ordered, or in vector format, such that the 6 coordinates are contiguously stored.
+In Python, the data has to be Fortran-ordered, or in vector format, such that the 6 coordinates are contiguously stored.
 For index-based, you'll need two transaxial indices and two axial indices, plus the coordinates.
-Like with coordinates, the data needs to be Fortrant ordered in Python.
+Like with coordinates, the data needs to be Fortran-ordered in Python.
 The indices also need to be zero-based.

 The above example files don't contain all the adjustable parameters.
 For a complete list of adjustable parameters, see ``main_PET_full``.

 If you use large datasets, such as TOF data, you may want to limit the amount of measurements transfered to the GPU, when using GPU computing.
 This can be achieved by setting ``options.loadTOF = false``.
 In such a case only the current subset is transfered to the GPU.
-This only works with subsets and will slow down the computations.
+This only works with subsets and will most likely slow down the computations.

 Note that by default OMEGA assumes the FOV to be centered on the origin.
 You can, however, move the FOV location with ``options.oOffsetX/Y/Z`` variables (separate ones for each!).
 If you use your own detector coordinates, be sure to take this into account.

 If you want to use the OMEGA forward and backward projedtion operators to develop, for example, your own reconstruction algorithms, you can use the ``custom_algorithms_example`` files.
-For MATLAB there is only one example, but Python has two, one for OpenCL using Arrayfire and one for CUDA using PyTorch.
-They also use different scanners, as the MATLAB one uses the Inveon scanner, while the Python one uses the GATE example scanner.
-However, you can use any scanner you wish or also simply the detector coordinates as outlined above.
+For MATLAB/Octave there is only one example, but Python has two, one for OpenCL using Arrayfire and one for CUDA using PyTorch.
+They also use different scanners, as the MATLAB/Octave one uses the Inveon scanner, while the Python one uses the GATE example scanner.
+However, you can use any scanner you wish or also simply the detector coordinates or indices as outlined above.

 Example MAT-files created from GATE data can be found from: https://doi.org/10.5281/zenodo.3522199